 - 1. City agrees to reimburse Employee for approved tuition upon the receipt of the necessary evidence of course registration and after necessary costs of the course have been invoiced.
 Employee shall reimburse the City for the expenses paid by the City if an employee does not receive a minimum grade of a C for the course. - 2.
-In the event that Employee is separated from their employment with the City (a) within one (1\ year after receiving an associate degree; (b) within two (2) years after receiving a bachelor's degree; (c) within three (3) years after receiving a graduate degree; or (d) any time prior to receiving an associate degree, bachelor's degree, master's degree or juris doctorate.
+In the event that Employee is separated from his/hertheir employment with the City (a) within one (1)1 year after receiving an associate degree; (b) within two (2)2 years after receiving a bachelors degree; (c) within three (3)3 years after receiving a masters or juris doctorategraduate degree; or (d) any time prior to receiving an associate degree, bachelors degree, masters degree or juris doctorate.
 Employee agrees to pay back and reimburse to City all amounts paid to Employee by City for tuition reimbursement up to the date of Employee's resignation.
-Employee shall pay back and reimburse City within eighteen (18) months of their separation from their employment.
-However, Employee shall be charged interest on any monies owed City by Employee that are not paid within thirty days of the date Employee's employment ended.
-City shall have the authority to waive repayment of the tuition by the Employee if the Employee is separated from their employment due to a disability or unavoidable budget cuts. - 3.
-Employee agrees that City has the right to deduct all amounts paid for tuition from Employee's final pay settlement if Employee is separated from their employment, (a) within twelve (12) months after receiving an associate degree; (b) within twenty-four (24) months after receiving a bachelor's degree; (c) within thirty-six (36) months after receiving a graduate degree; or (d) any time prior to receiving an associate degree, bachelor's degree, master's degree or juris doctorate..
+Employee shall pay back and reimburse City within eighteen (18)18 months of his/hertheir separation from his/hertheir employment.
+However, Employee shall be charged interest on any monies owed City by Employee that are not paid within thirty (30)thirty days of the date Employee's employment ended.
+City shall have the authority to waive repayment of the tuition by the Employee if the Employee is separated from his/hertheir employment due to a disability or unavoidable budget cuts. - 3.
+Employee agrees that City has the right to deduct all amounts paid for tuition from Employee's final pay settlement if Employee is separated from his/hertheir employment, (a) within one (1) years 12 months after receiving an associate degree; (b) within two (2) years 24 months after receiving a bachelors degree; (c) within three (3) years 36 months after receiving a masters or juris doctorategraduate degree; or (d) any time prior to receiving an associate degree, bachelors degree, masters degree or juris doctorate..
 If the amount so deducted does not fully cover the tuition, Employee shall arrange payments with City for the outstanding balance, according to the provisions of Paragraph 2. - 4.
-In the event that Employee fails or refuses to pay all or any portion of the tuition according to this Agreement, Employee agrees to pay all costs of collection of the unpaid amount, including reasonable attorneys' fees and costs of the court. - 5.
+In the event that Employee fails or refuses to pay all or any portion of the tuition according to this Agreement, Employee agrees to pay all costs of collection of the unpaid amount, including reasonable attorneys' fees and costs of the court. - 4.5.
 If an employee separates from their employment, employee will refund a prorated share of the educational expenses provided to the employee.
-The prorated amount will be based on the total amount of educational expenses provided divided by the percentage of time left in months from one month that you did not continue working. - 6.
+The prorated amount will be based on the total amount of educational expenses provided divided by the percentage of time left in months from one month that you did not continue working. - 5.6.
 No waiver, amendment, or modification of any provision of this Reimbursement Agreement shall be effective unless in writing and signed by the party against whom such waiver, amendment or modification is sought to be enforced.
-No failure or delay by either party in exercising any right, power or remedy under this Reimbursement Agreement, except as specifically provided herein, shall operate as a waiver of any such right, power or remedy. - 7.
+No failure or delay by either party in exercising any right, power or remedy under this Reimbursement Agreement, except as specifically provided herein, shall operate as a waiver of any such right, power or remedy. - 6.7.
 This Reimbursement Agreement constitutes the entire agreement between the parties with respect to payment or repayment of the tuition, and supersedes all proposals, oral or written, all previous negotiations, and all other communications between the parties with respect to payment or repayment of the tuition.
 Employee agrees that this Reimbursement Agreement does not establish or guarantee a term or length of employment, or any other benefit except as set forth in Paragraph 1 above.